VWO Insights

 15+ Min Read

-If UX research paper linguistics is not your flavor of the day, allow me to keep it simple – “Where do people look at, in your interface?”
+If user experience research paper linguistics is not your flavor of the day, allow me to keep it simple – “Where do people look at, in your interface?”

 Heatmaps hold the key to much of that deceptively simple question.
 Put simply, heatmaps are a rich visual interpretation of responses triggered by users interacting with digital systems.
 A typical characteristic of the visual interpretation of heat maps is the abstraction of large swathes of this user interaction data in actionable quant – elements with most clicks, pages with deepest scroll depths and interface areas with the highest density of mouse movements, to name a few.